sanger-tol/hifi-trimmer/README.md

     end_pident: int (minimum pident requred to identify adapter in end window)
     end_length: int (minimum match length requred to identify adapter in end window)

-  Output: By default, writes BED to standard output.
-This can be redirected with the -o/--output option.
+  Output: By default, writes BED to [prefix].bed, and a summary file with counts of adapter hits detected and filtered to [prefix].summary.

 Options:
   -p, --prefix TEXT               Output prefix for results.
 Defaults to the